godotengine/godot-docs/classes/class_compressedtexture2darray.rst

 Array of 2-dimensional textures, optionally compressed.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 A texture array that is loaded from a ``.ctexarray`` file.
-This file format is internal to Godot; it is created by importing other image formats with the import system. ``CompressedTexture2DArray`` can use one of 4 compresson methods:
+This file format is internal to Godot; it is created by importing other image formats with the import system. **CompressedTexture2DArray** can use one of 4 compresson methods:

 - Uncompressed (uncompressed on the GPU)